-Advanced dental education programs must include instruction or learning experiences in evidence-based practice.
-Evidence-based dentistry is an approach to oral health care that requires the judicious integration of systematic assessments of clinically relevant scientific evidence, relating to the patient's oral and medical condition and history, with the dentist's clinical expertise and the patient's treatment needs and preferences.
+Advanced dental education programs must include instruction or learning experiences in evidence-based healthcare.
+Evidence-based healthcare is an approach that requires the judicious integration of systematic assessments of relevant scientific evidence that is used to make health policy, economic recommendations, and systems management decisions affecting populations.